 Soy products are highly controversial for a few reasons.
 Yet, lots of the confusion around the safety of tofu comes from a lack of research and knowledge about the appropriate types to consume.
-For instance, a majority of soybeans grown are actually genetically modified — also known as GMO — which many of us avoid due to health concerns.
-Soybeans also contain anti-nutrients — nutrients that can actually block the absorption of other nutrients.
-Let’s take a moment to explain and dispell these facts.
+For instance, a majority of soybeans grown are genetically modified — also known as GMO — which many of us avoid due to health concerns.
+Soybeans also contain anti-nutrients — nutrients that can block the absorption of other nutrients.
+Let’s take a moment to explain and dispel these facts.

-It’s true that tofu contains a few antinutrients including trypsin inhibitors — compounds that “block trypsin, an enzyme needed to properly digest protein” — and phytates — compounds that “can reduce the absorption of minerals, such as calcium, zinc, and iron.”
+Tofu indeed contains a few antinutrients including trypsin inhibitors — compounds that “block trypsin, an enzyme needed to properly digest protein” — and phytates — compounds that “can reduce the absorption of minerals, such as calcium, zinc, and iron.”

-The simplest way to reduce those antinutrients is to simply soak or cook the soybeans wich “can inactivate or eliminate some of these antinutrients.”
+The simplest way to reduce those antinutrients is to simply soak or cook the soybeans which “can inactivate or eliminate some of these antinutrients.”
 Sprouted soybean products — such as sprouted tofu — “reduces phytates by up to 56 [percent] and trypsin inhibitors by up to 81 [percent] while also increasing protein content by up to 13 [percent].”
-Lastly, if you’re really worried about those antinutrients, opt for tempeh instead of tofu.
-Tempeh is the fermented version of tofu and the fermentation process actually reduces the antinutrient content.
+Lastly, if you’re worried about those antinutrients, opt for tempeh instead of tofu.
+Tempeh is the fermented version of tofu and the fermentation process reduces the antinutrient content.

-On top of that, the antinutrient content found in tofu is small enough that, unless “you are following an imbalanced diet and [rely] on tofu as your main source of iron or zinc,” you really don’t have much to worry about.
+On top of that, the antinutrient content found in tofu is small enough that, unless “you are following an imbalanced diet and [rely] on tofu as your main source of iron or zinc,” you don’t have much to worry about.

 Avoiding the GMOs